Carbonated beverage syrup tax.

 Any syrup that is transferred to a point outside the state for use outside the state is exempt.
 See RCW 82.64.030

 (2).
 The exemption for the sale of exported syrup may be taken by any seller within the chain of distribution.

 (i) Required documentation.
 The prior approval of the department is not required to claim an exemption from the syrup tax for exported syrup.
 The seller, at the time of sale, must retain in its records an exemption certificate completed by the buyer to document the exempt nature of the sale.
 This requirement may be satisfied by using the department's "Certificate of Tax Exempt Export Carbonated Beverage Syrup," or another certificate with substantially the same information.
 A blank exemption certificate can be obtained through the following means:

-(A) From the department's internet web site at http://dor.wa.gov;
+(A) From the department's internet web site at dor.wa.gov; or

 (ii) The exemption certificate may be used so long as some portion of the syrup is exported.
 Sellers are under no obligation to verify the amount of syrup to be exported by their buyers providing such certificates.
-Buyers providing exemption certificates for exported syrup agree to become liable for tax and any associated penalties and interest on syrup that is not exported.
+The buyer is liable for tax on syrup that is not exported.